 This article from Teaching Tolerance offers guidance for talking to young people about COVID-19, tools for managing COVID-19 anxiety in your family, and best practices for online and distance learning.

 How do I engage my student(s) to learn while we are socially distancing?

 For grades 1-12: Straight from the source!
 The 826Digital Sparks archive has 39 writing prompts to spark your student’s creative brain.
 Send us your favorite writing inspired by 826 Digital prompts at email@example.com or tag @826CHI on Facebook, Instagram, or Twitter.

-Prek–12 Comprehensive Resource Packets Families, parents and caregivers, Below you will find educational resource packets organized by grade level.
+For grades Prek–12: Comprehensive educational resource packets for families.
 These packets include a range of activities that students can work on at home independently, with family members, or with other adults.

 For grades K-12: Scholastic is providing free cross-curricular learning journeys for elementary and middle school students.
 From fruit and veggie vocabulary to an exercise about the K-Pop boom, professionals have collected resources to support students and their families and make sure that school from home can still foster creativity and wonder.
 MI Teacher Lit News has also shared Online Educational Resources for Grades K-12, including a sample daily schedule for students learning remotely!